Why Study Classics?

 Classics is Interdisciplinary

-‘Classics’ may sound like a narrow field, but the opposite is in fact the case.
-Classics, especially at Carolina, is really just shorthand for ‘the study of the ancient Greek and Roman world’.
+Classics may sound like a narrow field, but the opposite is in fact the case.
+Classics, especially at Carolina, is really just shorthand for the study of the ancient Greek and Roman world.
 Our department offers a full range of courses both in language and literature and in art and archaeology.
 Studying the Greek and Latin languages can sharpen your understanding of the way language works in general and also help you understand how people in a distant time and place organized and described the world.
-Studying the languages is in turn crucial for the full appreciation of Greek and Latin literature, which remains a touchstone for all later European literature and which contains profound and challenging insights in the human condition that are as relevant today as when the works were first composed.
+Studying the languages is in turn crucial for the full appreciation of Greek and Latin literature, which remains a touchstone for all later European literature and which contains profound and challenging insights into the human condition that are as relevant today as when the works were first composed.
 Much the same is true of Greek and Roman art and architecture, which likewise holds a central place in the western artistic tradition.
-Lastly, the modern discipline of archaeology developed in large part from the study of ancient Greek and Roman art and artifacts, although it today incorporates a wise range of anthropological and scientific methodologies and techniques.
+Lastly, the modern discipline of archaeology developed in large part from the study of ancient Greek and Roman art and artifacts, although it today incorporates a wide range of anthropological and scientific methodologies and techniques.
 Philology, literary studies, archaeology, and art history are our Department’s core disciplines, but the study of the Greek and Roman world also includes history, religion, philosophy, women’s and gender studies, dramatic arts, and much more.
 It’s no accident that Classics overlaps with so many other fields, since Classics was interdisciplinary long before the word ‘interdisciplinary’ existed.
 It thus provides you with the opportunity to explore, both in the classroom and on site, a wide range of different disciplines and approaches, and presents you with the challenge of negotiating between them.
-To learn more about the interdisciplinary range of Classics courses at Carolina, see here.
+To learn more about the interdisciplinary range of Classics courses at Carolina, see the Disciplines and Themes page.

 Classics is Rigorous

 We won’t lie: Classics courses are often not easy.
 In learning how to do well in our courses, you’ll learn how to master complex information, analyze material carefully and thoroughly, formulate cogent arguments, and communicate precisely and concisely both in writing and speaking.
 We do expect a lot, but we’re prepared to give a lot in return.
 Our advanced courses tend to be small, and our faculty are generally willing to invest as much time in our students as they’re willing to invest in their course.
 As a result, the students who succeed in our courses acquire a valuable set of skills that they can use in a wide variety of contexts.
 It’s no surprise that Classics majors tend to excel academically, nor is it any secret.
-According to data compiled by the American Academy of Arts and Sciences, in the period 2004 to 2007 Classics majors had the highest GRE scores of all humanities majors in both Verbal and Quantitative; see the full list here.
+According to data compiled by the American Academy of Arts and Sciences, in the period 2004 to 2007, Classics majors had the highest GRE scores of all humanities majors in both Verbal and Quantitative; see the full list on the American Academy of Arts & Sciences website.
 One reason for these impressive results may be that Classics majors and minors tend to be a self-selecting group of smart, disciplined students who thrive on challenges.
 Students like these are attracted to Classics in part because they know that it can provide the sorts of challenges that they need to help them hone their skills.